 Traditional log construction can be delicate.
 If not constructed properly, it can start creaking and sink.
 Modern Finnish log construction technology can help prevent this by using cross-laminated timber panels or non-setting lamellas logs.
 These materials make it possible to build log homes with modern architectural solutions, like massive windows and low-angle corners.

 Finland has a long history of log building and massive wood construction.
 Today, about 40% of Finland’s buildings are made of wood-based materials.
 Most of Finland’s detached houses are timber-framed, and nearly a quarter of them are industrial glue logs.
 Wood is also used for formwork, such as decks and stairs.
-Wood has also been used in construction of apartment buildings for a number of years.
+Wood has also been used in the construction of apartment buildings for several years.

 Cedar is the most popular material used for log cabins.
 It is aromatic and resistant to insects and fungi.
 It’s also highly durable, and it is especially desirable for interior log walls.
 All types of cedar have a low shrinkage rate, so you won’t have to worry about it warping or splitting.
 However, it can be difficult to find and is expensive.